AngryCarrot789/FramePFX/docs/Plugins.md

 Async commands are an extension of `Command`.
 If you don't need async, then just use `Command` if you want to.

+## Brush and Icon API
+To assist with

 ## End
 This documentation is still being updated, there's a few things missing.